Agency Profile

 Recognizing that children’s future depend on their social, emotional and physical well being, our Head Start and Children’s Center programs work with parents and communities to ensure that children receive the educational, social and health services needed to succeed both in their present environment and later in life.

 At most sites, there are morning and afternoon Head Start classes operating from 8:00 am to 11:30 am, and 12:00 noon to 3:30 pm for 175 days per year.
-In addition to the part-day morning and afternoon classes at Baker and Maxson, the agency also offers a 6.5-hour Full-day program.
-Children’s Center 04 classroom also offers a 6.5-hour Full-day program.
-The Children’s Center 01, 02, 03 operates from 6:30 am to 5:30 pm 240 days per year.
-There are also 5 Early Head Start home-based programs that operate 240 days per year.
-During that time, there are 36 home visits and 22 group socializations.
-The Children‘s Center provides an 11-hour center-based full-year program providing Head Start services for 48 preschool students and 30 school-age students.
+In addition to the part-day morning and afternoon classes at Baker, Maxson, Miramonte, and Parkview, the agency also offers a 6.5-hour Full-day program at Baker, Cogswell, Maxson, and Kranz.
+The Children’s Center 01, 02, 03 operates from 6:30 am to 5:30 pm 240 days per year for parents that work or study full-time (12 months) for 48 preschool students.
 The School-age program provides a morning and after school program for students attending Twin Lakes School.
-Eligibility for all programs is based on family need and income.
-The agency serves at least 10% of the total enrollment for students with special needs.